ThalesGroup/federated-learning-frameworks/README.md

 ## Contributing

-1. If an issue doesn't exist yet, submit a new issue to explain your change
+1. If an issue doesn't exist yet, submit a new issue to explain your change.
 2. Fork the project and create a merge request between your forked branch and the master's branch.
 3. Review our coding style to ease the code review.
 4. When you're done, remove the WIP tag and assign the merge request to alice.heliou@thalesgroup.com or vincent.thouvenot@thalesgroup.com